bdavs3/my-website/README.md

   - Mobile clicks are gross, mostly from hover stuff
 - Fix footer jump on zoom
 - Vary excerpt length in book review based on zoom?
+- Change title fonts, since I'm going for a space theme

+### Next Tasks

+- Configure the info modal in the book review
+- Use the same block for desktop and mobile in book-review
+- Get images in book review books
+- Enable sorting and searching books